IuliaStoica/GardenProject/README.md

 ## Needed software
 ##### Node.js
   - Check if you have Node.js installed on your computer by typing `node -v` in a terminal.
 If not google how to install it.
-##### npm
-  - Check if you have npm installed on  your computer by typing `npm -v` in a terminal.
-If not google how to install it.

 ## How to run
   - Open a terminal window and navigate to the project folder